Worker

 Rough guidance:

-• Apple Silicon works well via the Pendra backend (Metal), Ollama, and LM Studio.
-M-series unified memory eliminates the host-to-GPU copy.
+• Apple Silicon works well (Metal).
+M-series unified memory eliminates the host-to-GPU copy, and nothing extra is needed — Metal is built in.

 • CPU-only is supported but slow — fine for embeddings and small chat models, not for 70B-class.